 Similarly, without the masses of tourists, it is very easy for fellow backpackers to band together and make friends.
 Many travelers to Myanmar are solo travelers, keen to find friends and explore together!

 Contributed by Luke and Roxy from Wild about BC

 Looking for a place to solo travel for the first time?
-Sweden is a great option to those new to solo female travel.
+Sweden is a great option for those new to solo female travel.
 A trip to Sweden will vary significantly depending on the time of year.
-In the summertime the days are incredibly long and the cafes and restaurants plenty of outdoor seating.
-In the wintertime the days are much shorter.
+In the summertime, the days are incredibly long and the cafes and restaurants have plenty of outdoor seating.
+In the wintertime, the days are much shorter.
 Depending on your location in Sweden, the sun might not rise at all.